FedericoMenegoz/UNITN-sistemi-operativi-laboratorio/README.md

 - FIFO

 #### Test your solutions
+- replace your solution in 202207/sol/
 - `cd 202207`
-- replace your solution in sol/ folder
 - `make`
 - `./test.out`